apache/calcite/example/csv/TUTORIAL.md

 Now, how did Calcite find these tables?
 Remember, core Calcite does not know anything about CSV files.
 (As a "database without a storage layer", Calcite doesn't know about any file formats.)
-Calcite knows about those tables because we told it to run code in the optiq-csv project.
+Calcite knows about those tables because we told it to run code in the calcite-example-csv project.

 There are a couple of steps in that chain.
 First, we define a schema